Pregnancy Disability Leave: Everything You Need to Know

 Employers must inform all employees of their right to take Pregnancy Disability Leave and include this information in company handbooks.

 While an employee need not file a claim with a California agency to obtain Pregnancy Disability Leave (PDL), she must request PDL from her employer directly, and she may be asked to support her request with medical documentation (i.e., a doctor's certificate).

 The only circumstance in which an employer can deny an employee the same position is if it had to be eliminated due to layoffs or location closures.
 Your employer is required to provide you with a less hazardous or strenuous position if needed and if such a position exists.
 An employer must also accommodate reasonable recommendations from a doctor.

-Understanding rights under this legislation enable women to smoothly balance work needs with those > of family without needing to be concerned about job security. > > Questions about pregnancy disability law are only a click away.
-If you need help understanding > pregnancy disability, you can post your legal need on UpCounsel's marketplace.
-UpCounsel accepts > only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as > Harvard Law and Yale Law, and have an average of 14 years experience, including work with or on > behalf of companies like Google, Stripe, and Twilio.
+Understanding rights under this legislation enable women to smoothly balance work needs with those of family without needing to be concerned about job security.

+If you need help understanding pregnancy disability leave, you can post your legal need on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.